ovonpape/esphome_universal-remote/setup.md

 ## Installation

-Clone or download this repository.
+Clone this repository or download the latest release.

-To install the the software on your ESP32, first make sure to configure your Wi-Fi credentials via a `secrets.yaml` file.
-A sample file is provided in the [esphome folder](esphome) and only needs to be adjusted with your local SSID and password. after that you can flash the provided configuration file `universalremote.yaml` using [ESPHome](https://esphome.io/).
+To install the the software on your ESP32, first make sure to configure your Wi-Fi credentials.
+A sample configuration is provided in the [esphome folder](esphome).
+You just need to rename the file `secrets_template.yaml` to `secrets.yaml` and adjust it with your local SSID and password.
+After that you can flash the provided configuration file `hassbeam.yaml` using [ESPHome](https://esphome.io/).

 While ESPHome can be used directly within Home Assistant, **compilation on limited hardware can be extremely slow**.
 It's recommended to install and use the ESPHome CLI on a PC for faster builds and flashing.
 You can find installation instructions in the [ESPHome Getting Started guide](https://esphome.io/guides/getting_started_command_line.html).